Italy: Ancient Sicily (trip)

 Mount Etna

 Walk – 4-6 hours, moderate, along country roads and trails.
+Drive time approximately 50 minutes.

-We drive through graceful, dusky towns built of black lava stone to the lower slopes of Mt.
+Today we drive through graceful, dusky towns built of black lava stone to the lower slopes of Mt.
 Etna, the powerful volcano that the locals have learned to love despite its many spectacular eruptions.
-Today is a highlight as we hike to the crater of Mt.
+Today is a highlight as we hike to a crater of Mt.
 Etna.
 Our exciting walk takes us across lava fields from the 1983 eruption, and through pine forests and shady chestnut groves.
 Part of our hike is strenuous because we ascend on lava ash, which can make for rough footing, and it is all uphill, but the volcanic landscape is breathtaking.
 At the highest point of our hike, we have views down into a huge lava-covered valley, with Etna’s main crater visible higher up to the left.

 Hotel Monte Tauro, Taormina